jtcaovan/shopping-cart/README.md

 * Difficulty making the site responsive on mobile, initial styling was a mess so it took some effort to clean up my mistakes (used a lot of absolute positioning - fixed using flexbox and grid)
 * Struggled to implement Redux into the application, used Redux-Toolkit to simplify the process.
 * Implementing nested Routes with react-router hooks
-* Organizing and structuring a larger project, especially with Redux
+* Organizing and structuring a larger project, especially with Redux.
-* Non-trivial amount of time figuring out the design and creating it.
+* Designing the layout of the site

-## Immediate issues
+## Immediate issues/Potential Updates
 * Fix responsive design of site for mobile (Updated 9/2/21)

-## Potential Updates
+* Increase page performance, site loads extremely slow - images are not optimized
 * Add animations to make page more interactive - loading screen, scroll and page transition animations.
-* Incorporate backend to store products and allow users to enter checkout screen.
+* Store products in a backend database
+* Create a checkout page

 ## Screenshots